Cyanilux

 }

-// Required to make Gradients work as inputs/outputs
+// Required to make a Gradient work as an output

 bool isfinite(Gradient g) {